shuhrat/stylint-teamcity-reporter/README.md

 ```

 Possible values for `reportSeverity` are:
-- `all` - Report all messages, default
+- `all` - Report all messages, by default
 - `warning` - Report only warnings
 - `error` - Report only errors